 Celo offers 10-day money-back-guarantee, if you are not happy with their service.
 They may not refund, if the payment method does not support refunds.

 BolehVPN supports Windows, MacOS, Linux, iOS, Ubuntu, Android and some routers.

 Celo offers SSTP, L2TP/IPSec, IKEv2, OpenVPN protocols and Shadowsocks, SOCSK5 proxies and SSH Tunnel.

-OpenVPN is supported on all mentioned platforms, excluding Ubuntu.
+OpenVPN is supported on all mentioned platforms.
 Shadowsocks is available on all platforms expect for routers and Ubuntu.
 As for SOCKS5, only Firefox and Maxthon web browsers are shown in knowledgebase page. and, SSH Tunnel tutorials show only Windows and Ubuntu tutorials.

 – Number of Servers

 Celo has 16 servers in 12 countries.